6Abhishek/Online-Banking-code/README.md

+#online banking system
-It is a online banking system code writen in c language it is demonstrate the working of online banking system
+It is a online banking system code writen in c language.
+That demonstrate the working of online banking system